KatherineMichel/portfolio/doc/los-angeles-2023.md

 I started Saturday by eating breakfast at a bakery/café called République in a building that Charlie Chaplin had built.
 République is owned by two chefs awarded a Michelin Star and a James Beards award and one of whom worked with Alain Ducasse of the Dorchester Collection, my old stomping grounds.
 A foodie colleague and friend Wooyong Ee recommended it.
 It was excellent.

 Much of the building's original architecture is intact, as seen in these [photos](https://martinturnbull.com/2020/06/02/charlie-chaplins-italian-villa-inspired-building-at-624-s-la-brea-ave-los-angeles-circa-late-1920s/).
-The restaurant floor appears to be in what was an open courtyard.
-The arches still exist, as seen in one of my photos.
+The restaurant floor appears to be in what was an open courtyard, with the arches still in existence.
 Imagine walking the same grounds as Charlie Chaplin.
 Mind blowing.

 ![](los-angeles-2023-images/republique-bakery.jpg)
 Brownie, pumpkin spice danish, pain au chocolat, ham croissant